yugabyte/yugabyte-db/docs/content/preview/admin/yb-admin.md

 {{< note title="Note" >}}

-The *keyspace* and the *table* can be different from the exported one.
+The *keyspace* can be different from the exported one.
+The name of the table needs to be the same.

 {{< /note >}}